WendyOkoli/WendyOkoli/README.md

 # 💫 About Me:
-I'm an AWS Solutions Architect.<br><be> Student of Cloud Engineering track at [AltSchool Africa](https://altschoolafrica.com/).<br><br> I'm open to collaborating on innovative solutions that address complex challenges, leveraging the latest technologies and best practices<br><br>I'm looking to land a Solutions Architect intern role in the tech industry to apply my skills in software development and problem-solving and contribute to cutting-edge projects while learning from experienced professionals.
+I'm an AWS Solutions Architect.<br><be> Cloud Engineering student at [AltSchool Africa](https://altschoolafrica.com/).<br><br> I'm open to collaborating on innovative solutions that address complex challenges, leveraging the latest technologies and best practices<br><br>I'm looking to land a Solutions Architect intern role in the tech industry to apply my skills in software development and problem-solving and contribute to cutting-edge projects while learning from experienced professionals.

 ## 🌐 Socials: